HRGV/phyloFlash/docs/usage.md

 ## 2. Full description of program options

+### 2.0 Help and configuration

+`-check_env` Invokes checking of working environment and dependencies without data input.
+Use to test setup.

+`-help` Print brief help message

+`-man` Show manual

+`-outfiles` Show detailed list of output and temporary files and exit.

 ### 2.1.
 Standard input arguments

-`-lib LIBNAME` Library name for the phyloFlash run.
-This must be a word consisting of only letters, numbers, underscore and/or hyphen.
-This is used as the filename prefix for all output files.
+`-lib LIBNAME` Library name to use as a filename prefix for the output files for this phyloFlash run.
+The name must be one word comprising only letters, numbers and `_` or `-` (no whitespace or other punctuation).

-`-read1 FILENAME` Forward reads in FASTA or FASTQ formats, maybe compressed with Gzip (.gz extension).
-If interleaved reads are provided, please use `--interleaved` flag in addition
+`-read1 FILENAME` Forward reads in FASTA or FASTQ formats.
+May be compressed with Gzip (.gz extension).
+If interleaved reads are provided, please use `--interleaved` flag in addition for paired-end processing.

 `-read2 FILENAME` Reverse reads, for paired-end reads.
 If this option is omitted, phyloFlash will run in *experimental* single-end mode.